 However, Max Friedländer already had an established career in the field of art before Martin was even born.
 Without knowing the context of Martin’s lecture, it is possible that he was quoting or paraphrasing Max’s original statement.
 Again, without more evidence, Wolfgang might have misremembered who gave the lecture, or the context in which the statement was delivered, as he published his book at least 50 years after the supposed event.

 Wolfgang Felton (no clue on age) and Martin Lerner (1936-present?) could both still be alive but I have found close to nothing on either of them.
 I would reach out to them to see if they had more information on that lecture and the context of the quote.
 It’s possible that Martin told Wolfgang about the lecture because they did know each other and even published a book together in 1988, “Thai and Cambodian Sculpture From the 6th to the 14th Centuries”.
-Given that Wolfgang’s age is unknown, it’s possible that he could have attended the lecture himself to hear it himself.
+Given that Wolfgang’s age is unknown, it’s possible that he could have attended the lecture himself.

 Given the state of this case, I think the originator of the quote is undetermined.
 Max and Martin are the two current suspects.
 It either originated with Max at an unspecified time prior to 1958 or with Martin during a lecture delivered at an unspecified time prior to 1968.